 Latex is a common allergen and can cause severe reactions to patients, visitors and employees.
-Therefore, we request that products containing latex not be brought into Brookings Health System's facilities, including the hospital and Brookview Manor.
+Therefore, we request that products containing latex not be brought into Brookings Health System's facilities, including Brookings Hospital and The Neighborhoods at Brookview.

 Natural rubber latex is found in more than 40,000 commonly used products in health care, schools, communities and homes.
 Examples of these products include gloves, balloons, bandages, tourniquets, dishwashing gloves, and elastic.
 Symptoms of latex allergy may include skin redness, itching, hives, runny nose, sneezing, rhinitis, nasal congestion, and asthma.

 Latex particles become airborne when a product containing latex is opened, popped, or snapped.
 Please use Mylar balloons as a safe alternative in order to avoid the potential latex exposure to someone who is allergic to latex.